jgadelugo/jgadelugo/README.md

 ### Hi there 👋

 My name is Jose Alvarez de Lugo.
 I'm a Self managed and motivated software engineer, with a passion towards data and Machine Learning.
-With over 6 years of experience in data and analytics, I am a results-driven professional with repeated success in managing clients, data modeling, data warehousing, data/ETL pipelines and introducing new technologies to promote operational efficiency.
+With over 8 years of experience in data and analytics, and 5 in Data Engineering/Architecture, I am a results-driven professional with repeated success in managing clients, data modeling, data warehousing, data/ETL pipelines and introducing new technologies to promote operational efficiency.
 Strong attention to detail with considerable abilities in learning new technologies and working in group settings or on their own.

 ### What I'm Currently Working On... 🔭